 To further complicate things, not only have traffic conditions changed, but so have the materials being used.
 Oil economics and other global factors have affected the consistency of asphalt binder, and nowadays there are new construction materials available.
-In the past, mixtures were more basic – aggregates, binders and filler were the only players of the game.
-Today, we use other materials like polymers and additives; not to mention we also have recycled asphalt mix, marginal materials and recycled tyre rubber.
+In the past, mixtures were more basic – aggregates, binders, and fillers were the only players of the game.
+Today, we use other materials like polymers and additives; not to mention we also have recycled asphalt mix, marginal materials, and recycled tire rubber.

 Think of it like baking a cake – the more ingredients there are, the more complicated the recipe.
 Therefore, the need for performance testing is simple: tests need to better represent real traffic loads and be able to measure fundamental material properties.

 The difference between performance testing and traditional testing lies in their ability to accurately predict field performance.
 In traditional testing, test conditions such as load, speed, and temperature are not necessarily an accurate depiction of real road conditions.
 This significantly reduces the reliability of the test, meaning that the pavement is more susceptible to failure.

 In performance testing, we can change the test conditions to mimic real conditions.
 At CONTROLS, our products are designed to give you maximum control over specific test conditions.
 For example, our dynamic asphalt mix testing machines have cabinets that can change the temperature from -50 °C to +80 °C, because each property needs a specific temperature.

 What are the main parameters we want to measure in performance testing?

 Many parameters must be taken into consideration, but there are three significant parameters that we believe are critical to measure:

 - Rutting/permanent deformation